 The next important aspect to be considered is the time limit for which the indemnity provisions will remain applicable.
-While there is no timeline prescribed under law for withholding obligations, indemnity provisions are usually negotiated to remain in force for a period of 7 years from the date on which the transaction takes place.
+While there is no timeline prescribed under law for default in complying with withholding tax obligations for payments made to non-residents, indemnity provisions are usually negotiated to remain in force for a period of 7 years from the date on which the transaction takes place.
 The 7-year period is provided keeping in mind that the tax department in India has the power under the ITA to re-open assessment proceedings up to a maximum period of 6 years (from the year in which assessment is made).
-The additional year is because the return of income in which the transaction will be disclosed is the financial year following the year in which the transaction has taken place i.e. for a transaction that takes place in December 2015, the return of income will be filed in the next financial year i.e. 2016-17(i.e. the transactions undertaken in financial year 2015-16 will be assessed in assessment year 2016-17).
+The additional year is because the return of income in which the transaction that takes place in December 2015, the return of income will be filed in the next financial year i.e. 2016-17(i.e. the transactions undertaken in financial year 2015-16 will be assessed in assessment year 2016-17).
 Therefore, the additional one year is added to the 6-year period.
+The Finance Act, 2021 has reduced the timeline to re-open assessment proceedings up to a maximum period of 3 years (from the year in which assessment proceedings up to a maximum period of 3 years (from the year in which assessment proceedings up to a maximum period of 3 years (from the year in which assessment year 2016-17).
+Therefore, the additional one year is added to the 6-year period.
+The Finance Act, 2021 has reduced the timeline to re-open assessment proceedings up to a maximum period of 3 years (from the year in which assessment is made).
+Despite the reduction in the timeline, considering that the order for default on complying with withholding tax on payments made to residents can be made upto 7 years from the end of financial year in which payment was made, tax indemnities may still be negotiated for 7 years.

 A 3-year period can also be commercially agreed between the parties on the assumption that if tax proceedings are commenced, it will be in the course of regular assessment proceedings, and not on account of reopening of assessment.
-Further, in relation to defaults on withholding tax, the provisions of the ITA provide that an order deeming a person to be an assessee in default or for failure to deduct the whole or any part of the tax from a person resident in India cannot be made after expiry of 7 years from the end of financial year in which payment was made or 2 years from the end of financial year in which the withholding tax return was filed.
-The time limit applies in case of deduction of tax on payments made to Indian tax residents only, and there is no corresponding provision for deduction of tax on payments made to non-residents.
-While there is no statutory limitation for withholding tax proceedings against buyers vis-à-vis non-resident sellers, judicial precedents have held that the limitation applicable in respect of resident payees should apply for non-resident payees as well.
+Further, in relation to defaults on withholding tax, the provisions of the ITA provide that an order deeming a person to be an assesse in default or for failure to deduct the whole or any part of the tax from a person resident in India cannot be made after expiry of 7 years from the end of financial year in which payment was made or 2 years from the end of financial year in which the withholding tax return was filed.
+The time limit applies in case of deduction of tax on payments made to Indian tax residents only, and there is no corresponding provision for deduction of tax on payments made to non-resident sellers, judicial precedents have held that the limitation applicable in respect of resident payees should apply for non-resident payees as well.211

-197.Section 201(1A) of the ITA provides that in case of delay in deduction of tax at source, the person responsible for deduction of tax shall be liable to interest at rate of 1% per month from the date on which such tax was deductible to the date on which the tax has been deducted.
+^{210.} Section 201(1A) of the ITA provides that in case of delay in deduction of tax at source, the person responsible for deduction of tax shall be liable to interest at rate of 1% per month from the date on which such tax was deductible to the date on which the tax has been deducted.

-198. The High Court of Delhi in case of Bharti Airtel v.
-Union of India[2017] 291 CTR 254 (Delhi) has held that the limitation period prescribed under section 201(3) of the ITA would be equally applicable in respect of non-residents
+^{211.} The High Court of Delhi in case of Bharti Airtel v.
+Union of India [2017] 291 CTR 254 (Delhi) has held that the limitation period prescribed under section 201(3) of the ITA would be equally applicable in respect of non-residents